barghouthi/blog/_posts/2018-05-01-differentiable-programming.md

 ## Notes

 I covered the simpler case of forward differentiation, which proceeds by executing the program in a forward manner.
 For functions with more than one input, it is more efficient to perform backward differentiation, which the popular *[backpropagation](https://en.wikipedia.org/wiki/Backpropagation)* algorithm is an instance of.
 Adapting the above semantics to backpropagation is not hard, it's just messier, as we have to execute the program forward and then backward.
 Therefore, I decided to illustrate the forward mode only.
 For more information, I encourage you to read the excellent survey by [Baydin et al.](https://arxiv.org/abs/1502.05767), which heavily influenced my presentation.

+*Thanks for Kartik Agaram, Ben Liblit, and David Cabana for catching typos and errors.*